ameeno/Static-md-nodejs/README.md

 # Pension-Bee Coding sprint.

-This is a static file app that renders HTML from markup.
+This is a static file app that renders HTML from markdown.

 Libraries used for this project are: Showdown, Express, fs. for dev/testing I am using Jest + Supertest with Nodemon.